yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 == Modules for USB 2.0 ==
 This package includes the modules for USB 2.0.

 '''NOTE:''' USB 2.0 support in White Russian is broken.
 There are some threads in the forum and some tickets as well if you like to read about what happens.
+(Im using WR 0.9 on an ASUS WL-500g Premium and USB 2.0 works just fine)

 {{{
 ipkg install kmod-usb2